lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 UB Reanimator
 : ~ Tomasz "tomjab" Jabłoński

-[Tomasz](https://mtgtop8.com/search?player=tomjab) is an excellent, even more seasoned player than the previous opponents.
+[Tomasz](https://mtgtop8.com/search?player=tomjab) is an excellent, even more seasoned player than my previous opponents.
 I approach this matchup a little differently than the one against [Krzysztof](#round-2), thinking that I will likely lose quite abruptly due to skill and deck difference.
 I was expecting a short match where I succumb to his plays.
 I couldn't have been more wrong.

 ##### Game 1

-I lost the die roll and play a very, very long game 1 (around 30 minutes or so), throughout which I feel like I am barely keeping myself alive.
-We both go down to 8 life.
+I lost the die roll and played a very, very long game 1 (around 30 minutes or so), throughout which I felt like I was barely keeping myself alive.
+We both went down to 8 life.
 I have `Pathwork Automaton`, and he has a flipped Tamiyo, an `Orcish Bowmasters` and a 3/3 orc army.

-Eventually, I topdeck a `Memory Guardian`, which, as I previously mentioned, did not feel particularly good.
+Eventually, I topdecked a `Memory Guardian`, which, as I previously mentioned, did not use to feel particularly good.
 I was, once again, very wrong.

-That card single handedly stopped my opponent from trying to be aggressive and, suddenly, I could start pressuring him.
-It even made my opponent stop plusing Tamiyo in order to buy back cantrips in order to find some answers / bigger threats.
-He did not manage to accomplish that goal.
-I won.
+That card single-handedly stopped my opponent from trying to be aggressive and, suddenly, I could start pressuring him.
+It even made my opponent stop plusing Tamiyo in favor of buying back cantrips to dig for answers / bigger threats.
+He did not manage to achieve that goal.
+I won that game.

 - [x] Game 1: Win